-The Republic of Ireland has a magic all of its own.
-Like the people, the poetic and alluring charms of this country are irresistible.
+The Republic of Ireland has magic all of its own.
+Like the people, this country’s poetic and alluring charms are irresistible.
 But what is living in Ireland like beyond the tourist brochure?

 The sun does shine in Ireland, but it isn’t a daily occurrence.
 So instead, you’ll more often hear the phrase, “Sure, it’s desperate out!”.